 A nonrefundable research expenditures credit for noncapital expenditures for research-related activities conducted in Wisconsin is available.
 Qualifying expenditures are defined by reference to the rules established under Section 41 of the IRC with certain exceptions.
-Qualified research expenses cover in-house expenses for the taxpayer's own research (wages, supplies, and computer use charges) and 65% of amounts paid or incurred for qualified research done by a person other than an employee of the taxpayer.
+Qualified research expenses

-For taxable years beginning after December 31, 2015, the credit is equal to 5.75% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit.
-If the claimant had no qualified research expenses in any of the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 2.875% of the qualified research expenses for which the credit is claimed.
+The credit is equal to 5.75% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit.
+If the claimant had no qualified research expenses in any of the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit to 2.875% of the qualified research expenses for the taxable year for which the claimant claims the credit, the claimant may claim an amount equal to 2.875% of the qualified research expenses for the taxable year for which the credit is claimed.